JoostImpink/SAS-bootcamp/1_using_sas.md

 ![UF Apps Explorer Disk C](images/uf_apps_explorer_disk_C.png "UF Apps Explorer Disk C")

-> Notice the folder location, in this case '\\\\Client\C$'.
-In this case the C drive looks unusual as this SAS instance is running in the cloud.
-When SAS is installed on your pc, the folder location would probably be something like 'C:\'.
+> Notice the folder location, '\\\\Client\C$', for local installations of SAS this would most likely be something like 'C:'.

-UF Apps SAS is able to read/write from local disks.
-Make a subfolder on 'C:\' (or another local drive), for example 'C:\temp'.
+To make datasets permanent (datasets in 'work' are deleted when the session ends), make a subfolder on 'C:\' (or another local drive), for example 'C:\temp'.
 When a folder exists, SAS is able to make a library reference to it.
 (That is, a short name can be used to refer to that folder).
 For example:

 ```SAS
 libname project "C:\temp";